Irène Joachim: Early life

 Just before the outbreak of the First World War she and her parents left Paris for Berlin, staying in a pension in the Lutherstrasse for the remainder of the war.
 Her father died of tuberculosis in 1917, and due to the hardships of life in the German capital Joachim was sent back to France in the autumn of 1918, living with an aunt before her mother returned in 1920.

-Due to health problems and her mother’s professional life-style, Joachim was educated privately, firstly by Jeanne Favart.
+Due to health problems and her mother's professional life-style, Joachim was educated privately, firstly by Jeanne Favart.
 Afternoons were devoted to music studies : violin, piano and solfège.

 As a child she heard musicians such as Emanuel Feuermann, Claire Croiza, Germaine Lubin, Marya Freund and the Capet Quartet.
 Through the social circle of Jean Gehret the 12-year-old Joachim went to plays and attended the last seasons of the Diaghilev Ballet.
 During the summer of 1926 and for several months in 1927 Irène accompanied her mother who undertook two visits as a teacher with the Yanker family in Chicago.
 This again brought the young Joachim into close contact with leading musicians, such as Thibaud, Tansman, Casals and Ravel.
 Back in France she stopped her violin studies but continued with the piano.

 She married firstly Roger Weber on 29 July 1929 and on 3 July 1930 her son Alain was born.
 However, she divorced Weber soon after, and suffered a period of depression and uncertainty about the direction of her life.
-She married secondly Jean Gehret and thirdly Jean-Louis Lévi Alvarès (great grand son of David Lévi Alvarès) film producer, in November 1955.
+She married secondly Jean Gehret and thirdly Jean-Louis Lévi Alvarès (great-grandson of David Lévi Alvarès) film producer, in November 1955.

 At the instigation of Jean Gehret, in 1933 Joachim began singing lessons, with Germaine Chevalet; her progress was such that she entered the competition to enrol at the Conservatoire de Paris, joining the class of Suzanne Cesbron-Viseur in October 1935, later studying with Georges Viseur (solfège) and Pierre Chéreau.
 During her Conservatoire years Joachim supported herself by singing in choirs, and also sang at the Concerts du Societe du Conservatoire.